rohithchatrathi69/rohithportfolio/README.md

   - the more "moving parts" you will have the harder it's going to be to manage
   - my personal preference, if possible just use data

-#### Challenge (optional)

-- create more components (essentially, split up the code more)
-- find all map methods and move elements to separate components
-- By the end of the video you should have four additional components
-  - Tour.js
-  - Service.js
-  - SocialLink.js
-  - PageLink.js

 #### Continuous Deployment